 Suppose a nurse fails to follow an accepted practice or procedure within their field, harming an inpatient.
 In that case, they may be held liable for damages.

 In a medical malpractice lawsuit, a clinical malpractice attorney has to prove that the personal medical injury suffered by the patient was due to the physician’s negligence during clinical treatment.

-To prove this, sometimes expert witnesses have to weigh in, giving their opinion on whether the health care professional was compliant with the standard of care or not.
+To prove this, sometimes expert witnesses have to weigh in, giving their opinion on whether the health care professional complies with the standard of care.

 Apart from this, the plaintiff must have proof for the following four elements:

 - The health care provider owed a professional duty to the inpatient through an established physician-patient relationship.

 - The health care professional breached this duty based on how another health care provider would care for their patient under similar circumstances.